Some links in this post may be affiliate links

 Remove the polythene and carefully pot the rooted cutting in moist free-draining soil.

-Place in a warm well-lit place and maintain the soil moist until the new Monstera siltepecana is well established.
+Place in a warm, well-lit place and maintain the soil moist until the new Monstera siltepecana is well established after which you can begin routine care.

 Silver Monstera (Monstera siltepecana) problems include leaf drop, yellow leaves, leggy growth, brown leaf tips, rotting, weeping at edges, pests and diseases among others.
 Keep reading for more on these problems, their remedies and solutions.

-Common pests in Silver Monstera are Mealy Bugs, Scale Insects, Aphids, and Spider Mites.
-Isolate the affected plant to prevent spread to other plants and treat with Neem oil or Insecticidal soap.
+Common pests in Silver Monstera are mealy bugs, scales, aphids and spider mites.
+Isolate the affected plant to prevent spread to other plants and treat with neem oil or insecticidal soap as instructed by the manufacturer.

 There are four possible causes of yellowing leaves in Silver Monstera.
 One possible cause is overwatering if many leaves are affected and there are signs of wilting and rotting.